 As we become more aware of preserving our surroundings and natural resources, designers and builders are constructing homes that are environmentally friendly.
 They use steel studs, engineered lumber products that utilize materials that would otherwise be waste, composite decking made of recycled plastics, and more.

-This one-story passive-solar home plan is designed with an octagonal sunroom and clerestory windows that allow plenty of sunshine into the room.
-There are sliding doors to the backyard and in the dining and living rooms – features that are very energy-efficient.
-(Plan #146-1160)
+This 1-story passive-solar home plan is designed with an octagonal sunroom and clerestory windows that allow plenty of sunshine into the room.
+There are sliding doors to the backyard and in the dining and living rooms – features that are very energy efficient (Plan #146-1160).

 Are you ready for the new, Modern home with its affordability and stylish comfort?

 Footnote: The lead image is a two-story, four-bedroom Modern-style house plan with an open floor plan design.
 For more details, see: Plan #107-1015)